Junos Troubleshooting in the NOC (JTNOC)

 The course content is aimed at operators of devices running the Junos OS in a NOC environment.
 These operators include network engineers, administrators, support personnel, and reseller support personnel.

 JTNOC is an introductory-level course.
-Students should have basic networking knowledge and an understanding of the Open Systems Interconnection (OSI) reference model and the TCP/IP protocol suite.
-Students should also attend the Introduction to the Junos Operating System (IJOS) course or have equivalent experience prior to attending this class.
+You should have basic networking knowledge and an understanding of the Open Systems Interconnection (OSI) reference model and the TCP/IP protocol suite and also attend the Introduction to the Introduction to the Junos Operating System (IJOS) course or have equivalent experience prior to attending this class.

 After successfully completing this course, you should be able to: